wanggrun/SYSU-30k/README.md

 # For a fair evaluation, please refer to the evaluation code in Using_SYSU30k_Test_Set/test_sysu_combine.py.

-***At present, the performance of existing methods on the SYSU-30k test set is poor.
-Therefore, to report new results on the SYSU-30k test set is advisable.***
+# At present, the performance of existing methods on the SYSU-30k test set is poor.
+Therefore, to report new results on the SYSU-30k test set is encouraged.

 ### Table 3: Results on SYSU-30k.